 I’m a documentary and portrait photographer from the Black Country, now based in London.
 My practise is focused on giving a voice to the person who is rarely heard, showing a fresh side to a face that we are weary of seeing, or revealing a world that we never new existed.
 My camera allows me to capture life’s nuances, document its cultural change, adaptation and evolution, in an honest, arresting and insightful way.

 Since 1992, I have travelled the world documenting news, social and humanitarian issues for various national and international publications such as The Times, London Evening Standard, Daily Telegraph, The Guardian, New York Times, along with a number of commercial, charitable and PR organisations I am also represented by eyevine photographic library.

-Documentary assignments that have further explored the culture surrounding us include ‘The Estate We’re In’ looking at the poverty and deprivation on London’s housing estates, ‘Muslims in Britain‘ and more internationally at subjects like the Asian tsumani, the displaced in Darfur and Child Marriage in Malawi.
+Documentary assignments that have further explored the culture surrounding us include ‘Healthy Lives’.
+A partnership commission from the Royal Society of Public Health and The Health Foundation to document the environment in which we live and illustrate whether it restricts of enables us to live a healthy life.
+‘The Estate We’re In’ looking at the poverty and deprivation on London’s housing estates, ‘Muslims in Britain‘ and more internationally at subjects like the Asian tsumani, the displaced in Darfur and Child Marriage in Malawi.

 My practise has evolved to include short films.
 ‘Hannah and Her Sisters’ appeared in the recent Still/Moving DSLR Film Festival by Photofusion in Brixton, London and Hastings.